The best PDF readers for Mac can read, edit, and more on your iMac or Macbook.

 PhantomPDF also integrates with iManage WorkSite and SharePoint.

-Pricing is relatively inexpensive, with a license for Mac costing a one-time fee of around $150, which makes it cheaper than the subscription model used by Adobe in the long-term.
+Pricing is relatively inexpensive, with a one-time license fee for Mac which makes it cheaper than the subscription model used by Adobe in the long-term.

 A free trial is also available, and volume licensing is an option for those who need it.